Findings from the ExtendPUA.org

-Stephanie Freed is the Co-Founder and Co-Executive Director of ExtendPUA.org.
+Stephanie Freed is the Co-Founder and Executive Director of ExtendPUA.org.

-She is a freelance Writer, as well as a Production Electrician, and Lighting Designer in the entertainment and live events industry.
-She has been unemployed due to the pandemic since March.
+She is a freelance Writer and Strategist, as well as a Production Electrician, and Lighting Designer in the entertainment and live events industry.

 Executive director, Extendpua.org

-Grant McDonald is the Co-Founder and Co-Executive Director of ExtendPUA.org.
-He is an unemployed member of the entertainment industry; a Video Director and Designer for Broadway, Concert Tours and Live Events.
+Grant McDonald is the Co-Founder and Associate Director of ExtendPUA.org.
+He is also a Video Director and Designer for Broadway, Concert Tours and Live Events.

 ExtendPUA.org is a grassroots organization advocating for comprehensive pandemic relief.
 We were founded in July and are completely run by people who are unemployed due to the pandemic.
 In addition to providing a plethora of resources and tools for people to reach out to the legislators themselves, we have also set up dozens of meetings directly with Senators' offices, making it possible for hundreds of constituents to tell their stories directly.